ThomasF85/express-react-app/README.md

 This project contains an express server application and a react app bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-To get started run `npm run install:all` in the project directory
+To get started run `npm run install:all` in the project directory.

+After that:
+To start developing run `npm run dev` in the project directory to start the `express` server and the `React` app.
+Start coding!

 ## Available Scripts